SQL Server (RSS)

 More later...

-If you're in the mid-Atlantic region and haven't already registered, you can register for the Launch Event in Washington, DC scheduled for Tuesday 5 Dec 2006 at the Grand Hyatt located at 1000 H Street, NW in DC.
+If you're in the mid-Atlantic region and haven't already registered, you can scheduled for Tuesday 5 Dec 2006 at the Grand Hyatt located at 1000 H Street, NW in DC.

 :{> Andy